gkioxari/ActionTubes/README.md

 To train action tubes from scratch, you need to train two networks.

 Training spatial-CNN and motion-CNN
-  To train the networks you need to do the following:

   1. Compute the optical flow as in A.
   2. Create `window_train(val).txt` with the window data (similar to R-CNN detection)
   3. Use Caffe to train (train prototxt is given in `models/jhmdb/train.prototxt`), and initialize with the proper model
   4. In the case of motion-CNN, you need to make two changes in `window_data_layer.cpp`
     a.
 The image mean is for all channels 128 (instead of the image mean provided)
     b.
 During training, when flipping of the input image occurs the flow in x needs to also change sign

+### Downloads

+Download pretrained models from the project's [webpage](http://people.eecs.berkeley.edu/~gkioxari/ActionTubes/)